 All events will be held at the Lowndes County 4H Camp, 5000 4H Club Road, Lake Park, Ga 316366 on beautiful Long Pond.
 Click for map and directions.
-The Hampton Inn at Lake Park will be the host hotel, and there are special rates available through August 31.
-Special thanks this year to World Open Water Swim Association (WOWSA), who will once again sanction the event.
+World Open Water Swim Association (WOWSA) sanctioned the 2019 event.
 We thank you for continuing the legacy of James Eunice, a young man who is still making a difference in this world.

 ** Anyone younger than 18 must have permission from parent or guardian**

 Our mission is to provide a sporting event that inspires people to live wholesome lives, reach their potential and keep James’s legacy alive through supporting the James Eunice Charity Foundation.

 To provide a nationally recognized sporting event that attracts swimmers from across the local area, state and country to partake in endurance competitions, food, hospitality, and fun; and more importantly, to inspire them through the example of James Eunice to live lives of utmost meaning and purpose.
 The swim event will offer a unique opportunity to provide a venue where they gather to enjoy each other, food, and athleticism, all to honor James' legacy of a lifestyle that puts God first, others second, and self last.